commitd/invest-server/README.md

 ## Building

-First build the `invest-js` project.

-`./build-with-ui ../invest-js` assuming `../invest-js` has invest-js repo, with built ui.
+You will likely want to build the Invest server having first build the UI and placed the UI artifacts in the correct locations Refer to the `invest` project repository on how to do this.

+To build this repository in isolation, run:

+`./build`

 The output of the of the build will be placed in `build/`.

-This will also install the various artifacts to your local Maven repository.

 ## Running

 Functionality is added by plugins in Invest.
 If you run the `invest-server-app.jar` on its own you'll have a very empty application.

 So instead you need to run point java to the location of your plugin jars.

 You might want to put them all under a `/plugins` directory, in which case: